 This is certainly not all the options, but I think you have a good grasp of all the possibilities by now… Other options include TV and Radio ads.

-The Ideal Restaurant Marketing Mix
+Creating An Ideal Restaurant Marketing Mix

 With a marketing objective established, a budget allocated, and selecting the marketing channels that are relevant to your business, the next step is creating the mix.